-St Irenaeus of Lyons is the first great theologian of the Church Catholic by virtue of the scope and depths of his theological vision and giving expression in the West to the theological tradition he had learned in the East.
-Relatively little is known of his life; most important is his connection, through Polycarp, to St John the Evangelist: in a letter, part of which has been preserved by Eusebius in his Ecclesiastical History, Irenaeus recounts how as a youth he had sat at the feet of Polycarp, etching into his heart all that Polycarp recounted about his own association with John and expounding all things in harmony with the Scriptures.
+St Irenaeus of Lyons is the first great theologian of the undivided Church by virtue of the scope and depths of his theological vision and giving expression in the West to the theological tradition he had learned in the East.
+Relatively little is known of his life; most important is his connection, through St. Polycarp of Smyrna, to St John the Evangelist: in a letter, part of which has been preserved by Eusebius in his Ecclesiastical History, Irenaeus recounts how as a youth he had sat at the feet of Polycarp, etching into his heart all that Polycarp recounted about his own association with John and expounding all things in harmony with the Scriptures.

 At some point, Irenaeus made his way Westward, perhaps accompanying Polycarp on his visit to Rome in 154/5, and then to Gaul, where he seems initially to have been the leader of the Christian community in Vienne.
 When a fierce persecution of Christians in the region erupted in 177, he acted as an ambassador of peace by taking a letter from the confessors of Vienne and Lyons to Eleutherius of Rome, where the Christian communities seem to have been troubled by reverberations from a new prophetic movement in Asia and Phrygia, led by Montanus.
 While he was away, Pothinus, the elderly bishop of Lyons, was martyred; it was probably when Irenaeus returned that he became the leader of the larger Christian community in Lyons.
 Irenaeus sent at least two further letters to Rome, the first to Victor of Rome, warning him about Florinus, a fellow disciple of Polycarp, who seems to have been attracted to the teaching of Marcion and then that of Valentinus.
 The second letter to Victor, sent around 190 AD, again urged peace, this time with regard to the different practices for celebrating Pascha, with Irenaeus commenting: ‘the difference in practice confirms our unity of faith’.
 Tradition records that St Irenaeus died as a martyr; his feast days is celebrated on 23 August (in the West it is 28 June).